What is a wrongful death claim?

 opportunity for the estate of the decedent, the family members and others

 dependent upon the decedent to receive compensation for

-the costs and expenses associated with the injuries, the
+the costs and expenses associated with the death, the

-financial and support losses and the resulting emotional and social losses - loss
+financial losses, the loss of support, and the emotional and social losses - such as loss

-of companionship, loss of guidance and other losses.
+of companionship and loss of guidance - and other losses.

 Wrongful death claims generally require that each claimant

-is responsible for those damages, due to their lack of reasonable care, recklessness,
+due to their lack of reasonable care, recklessness, intentional conduct or

 claims which are asserted by claimants and handled by a lawyer in the state of